alextilley37/Personal/README.md

 - Once Oath is set up, the json file for the credentials was downloaded and added locally (titled credentials.json)
 - The script then reads these credentials, creates a token and is then able to access the user's calendar
 - The credentials may expire if not used for 6 months.
 You may have to follow the steps again for the 'Desktop Client 1' Oauth (in project titled Sports Calendar 2) on google cloud to set it up again

+## Football API
+- Quite straightforward, see https://www.football-data.org/documentation/quickstart for api documentation
+- Uses matches entity and teams entity and converts fixture times from UTC to Brisbane time